launchscout/momentum-2025/index.md

 ---

 # WASI Security Model

-- Capability-based security: explicit permissions
-- no priviliges are the default
+- Zero priviliges are the default
+  - Component can only call imports
+- Capability-based security: explicit permissions to allow imports
-- granting permissions is runtime specific
+- Granting permissions is runtime specific

 ---